 |District of Columbia||$35,950|

-What Tools & Technology do Hotel, Motel, and Resort Desk Clerks Use?
+Tools & Technologies Used by Hotel, Motel, and Resort Desk Clerks

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Hotel, Motel, and Resort Desk Clerks: